-The second generation RDCU-5605/5705/5805 was developed to be used with AIM2.4.
+There are two generations of the RDCU.
+The larger first generation was developed primarily for use with AIM2.
+The second generation RDCU-45xx 5605/5705/5805 was developed to be used with version AIM2.4 and above.
 The four versions of RDCU include: